Frequently Asked Questions

 Is it true that I will pay little or nothing per year for homeowners insurance with Mutual Assurance?

 No. Unlike other insurance companies, Mutual Assurance issues a perpetual homeowners policy.
 In the first year of the policy you are charged a policy premium.
 Then, at each anniversary you are charged an assessment.
 Assessments pay for the ongoing costs of the Society.
 Annual assessments are based on a percentage of your policy premium.
 The Society’s Board of Directors sets the percentage annually and the assessment percentage is the same for all policyholders having the same policy type and exposure classification.
 Annual assessments can be from 1% to 200% of the policy premium.
 In determining the annual assessment percentage, the Board of Directors considers such factors as insurance income, reinsurance costs, loss and loss adjustment expenses, underwriting expenses, investment income and investment performance.
-For example, a homeowner paying a $1100 policy premium would pay $220 in a subsequent year having a 20% assessment.
-A $100 minimum annual assessment is applicable to each policy.
+For example, a homeowner paying a $1000 policy premium would pay $200 in a subsequent year having a 20% assessment.
+A $125 to $150 minimum annual assessment, depending on the policy, is applicable to each policy.

 What makes a perpetual policy different from other insurance policies?